NextCenturyCorporation/MCS/docs/source/schema.rst

 - `id` (string, required): The object's unique ID.
 - `type` (string, required): The object's type from the :ref:`object list <Object List>`.
+- `centerOfMass` (:ref:`vector config <Vector Config>`, optional): The object's center of mass/gravity, if not the default.
+Default: none
 - `changeMaterials` (:ref:`change_materials config <Change Materials Config>` array, optional): The steps on which to change the material(s) (colors/textures) used on the object, and the new materials to use.
 See the :ref:`material list <Material List>` for options.
 Default: `[]`
 - `forces` (:ref:`force config <Force Config>` array, optional): The steps on which to apply `force <https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html>`_ to the object.
 The config `vector` describes the amount of force (in Newtons) to apply in each direction using the global coordinate system.
 Resets all existing forces on the object to 0 before applying the new force.
 Default: `[]`
 - `ghosts` (:ref:`step begin and end config config <Step Begin And End Config>` array, optional): TBD